githubharald/SimpleHTR/README.md

 ## Run demo
 [Download the model](https://www.dropbox.com/s/lod3gabgtuj0zzn/model.zip?dl=1) trained on the IAM dataset.
-Put the contents of the file `model.zip` into the `model` of the repository.
+Put the contents of the downloaded file `model.zip` into the `model` directory of the repository.
-Afterwards, go to the `src/` directory and run `python main.py`.
+Afterwards, go to the `src` directory and run `python main.py`.
 The input image and the expected output is shown below.

 ![test](./data/test.png)